AntonCitko/PIC-10C-Final-Project/README.md

 * Takes two strings and then pastes them together into one string

 #### removePunct : function (ori)
-* Removes all the punctutation of in a CharacterVector
+* Removes all the punctuation of in a CharacterVector

 ## How to Install the Package <a id="chapter-3"></a>
 * Have an up to date version of Rstudio and open it